Correlation function metrology for warm dense matter: Recent developments and practical guidelines: Methods

 Therefore, the work suggests an advantageous pathway to detect non-equilibrium shown in \Cref{fig:nonequ}.
 The first panel depicts the Wigner function of the electron gas for an equilibrium (green curve) and non-equilibrium situation (black curve).
 For this demonstration, we use the same model for the Wigner function with a hot electronic tail as in Ref.~\cite{VORBERGER2024129362} given by

 with component amplitude $A_{c,h}$ referring to the cold and hot spectra, $\beta_{c,h}$ the temperatures of the bulk and the hot electronic tail, with their individual chemical potential.
+This situation is a model for the laser heating of electrons, where a hot electronic bump occurs on a cold fermi-distribution.
+In general, there are a multitude of possible distribution functions that get created in non-equilibrium situations. \Cref{eq:Wigner} can serve as a model for the transient heating of electrons by a laser pulse.
 Panel (a) displays the Wigner function \Cref{eq:Wigner} under equilibrium (green) and nonequilibrium (black) conditions.
 Panel (b) of \Cref{fig:nonequ} presents the corresponding dynamic structure factors (DSFs) for these Wigner functions.
 For wave-vectors $k=0.2,1.0 \, a_B^{-1}$, the equilibrium DSFs appear as green curves, while the nonequilibrium DSFs are represented by blue curves (collective regime) and red curves (non-collective regime).
 While the DSFs show very similar features, this changes in panel (c).
 Here both green curves show the same minimum in the equilibrium case and therefore adhere to detailed balance at the same temperature.
 However, this situation is completely different for the red curve, which depicts the non-eq.~ITCF at $k=0.2 a_B^{-1}$.
 While the curve itself seems to be largely symmetric around its minimum, the given minimum is notably not at the temperature of the electronic bulk.
 The the amount of violation with respect to detailed-balance is not sufficient to detect non-equilibrium with certainty in this case.
 In contrast, the blue curve, that is plotted on a separate y-axis, clearly is not symmetric around its minimum and the location of the minimum disagrees with the red curve.
 Therefore, it is vital to observe that a symmetric ITCF at a single wavenumber is only a necessary condition for equilibrium.
 Instead, to establish a necessary and sufficient test of equilibrium, the ITCF at different scattering wavenumbers must all be symmetric about the same minimum in $\tau$.

 This remarkable result enables one to explore the non-equilibrium properties of WDM experimentally from first principles.
 Current experimental setups such as at the European XFEL could in principle be used to explore things such as equilibration times of pump-probe experiments.
 Other pump-probe experimental setups could be utilized under the condition that spectra are measured simultaneously from multiple scattering angles.
 A practical application of detecting equilibrium with two scattering angles on isochorically heated graphite has already been tried in Ref. \cite{Bellenbaum_APL_2025}; however, the detector ranges of the presented experiments may have been insufficient.
 New experiments with modern detectors could deliver a sufficient detector range to resolve non-equilibrium states.